edibblepdx/booklist/README.md

   > Lua, my G.O.A.T.
 The [exercises][pil-4th] in this book are really good.
 - :star: __The Rust Programming Language__; _Steve Klabnik, Carol Nichols, Chris Krycho, with contributions from the Rust Community_
   > __Freely available online__.
 Including rustlings and the brown book.
+- :star: __Programming in Haskell, Second Edition__; _Graham Hutton_
+  > This book is split int otwo parts: first covering basic concepts in pure programming then more advanced topics in impure programming.
+  > Each chapter is followed by further readings and [exercises][pih-2nd].
+  > It also includes a bibliography with additional resources.
+  > Videos, lecture slides, code examples, and an errata are available on the book's [website](https://people.cs.nott.ac.uk/pszgmh/pih.html).
 - :star: __Introduction to Linear Algebra, Sixth Edition__; _Gilbert Strang_
   > __Used for a class__.
 I had the opportunity to teach a linear algebra class once for a single day, and it was fun.
   > The chapters are short so it's really easy to take one or two passes then solidify everything you learned with the great exercises that follow.